bparanj/crystal/computer/electronics/design/energy.md

 1. Conservation of Energy:
    - As you stated, energy cannot be created or destroyed.
 This is the First Law of Thermodynamics.
    - In any process, the total energy of an isolated system remains constant.
-   - What we perceive as energy "consumption" is actually energy transformation.
+   - What we perceive as energy "consumption" is ly energy transformation.

 2. Energy Transformations in Electronic Circuits:
    - Electronic circuits are indeed engineered to control and direct these energy transformations.